-CONCRECATION: DATE: CONGREGATION: DATE:
+CONGREGATION: DATE:

 Project Completion Date Description/Comments

-Start a TEAM Belong: That Every Ability May Belong Ministry
+Start a That Every Ability May Worship Ministry and view the Video Training atwww.TEAMBelong.org

-Plan activities and observe TEAM Belong Month to involve the entire community in welcoming worshippers of all abilities 1
+Plan activities and observe TEAM Belong Month to involve the entire community in welcoming individuals of all abilities 1

 Conduct a Facilities Survey of your campus

 Conduct a Survey of Congregant Needs

 Tabulate survey results

 Prioritize access projects to meet needs:

 1.

 2.

 3.

 4.

-Apply for a TEAM Belong Award
+Apply for a TEAM BELONG Award

-Facilitate children applying for a Junior TEAM Belong Award →
+Facilitate children applying for a Junior TEAM BELONG Award ──►